huma-engineering/huma-docs/data-collection/modules/epros-licensed-questionnaires/conditions/mg-adl.md

 title: Myasthenia Gravis-Activities of Daily Living Questionnaire (MG-ADL)
 ---

 The myasthenia gravis activities of daily living (MG-ADL) questionnaire is a quality-of-life PROM questionnaire where patients make a self-assessment about their current level of health.
-The questionnaire allows patients to use the Huma Care App to evaluate the impact of 8 key symptoms of myasthenia gravis on their daily life and share their responses with care teams in order to make more informed decisions about their healthcare.
+The questionnaire allows patients to use the Huma App to evaluate the impact of 8 key symptoms of myasthenia gravis on their daily life and share their responses with care teams in order to make more informed decisions about their healthcare.

 ## How it works